kristastadler/messenger_api/README.md

 - All endpoints are available at: `http://localhost:3000/api/v1/`
 - Requests to the API can be made using a tool like Postman or by using curl on the command line.

+### Additional Notes About Invoking the API
+  - This project includes database seeds that can be used in the API calls.
+For seed details, reference "/db/seeds.rb"
+  - This project also includes added functionality to send a POST request and create a new user.
+Once new users have been created, their user ids can also be used to make post requests to the `messages` endpoint.

 ### Running the Test Suite
 - `bundle exec rspec` can be run from the command line to see test coverage of the API.
 - SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing.